 —

-Their wines are very food friendly, with good acidity and are found in some of America’s premium restaurants from Los Angeles to Vegas to New York.
-For the quality of the wine to the price ratio, this is one of the better luxury values coming out of Napa today.
+Their wines are very food friendly, with bright acidity, are crafted to be enjoyed in their youth but also have the stuffing to be able to age.
+For the quality of the wine to the price ratio, this is one of the better luxury values from contemporary Napa Valley.
 Larger format bottles as well as gift boxes are also available.

 An electric vehicle plugin is available in the parking lot.
 They encourage compact fuel-efficient vehicles here – one half of the parking lot is dedicated to compact car parking.
 Unlike many wineries that offer a bocce ball court, B Cellars instead built a croquet green, and visitors can try their skill at this with possibly a glass of wine in hand!

 And B Cellars maintains a small lounge type space for commercial tour group drivers, located next to their winery.
-This lounge usually contains drinks and sandwiches.
+This lounge usually contains drinks and sandwiches and sometimes fruit.
+Several tables located outside of the lounge are often used by employees for lunch breaks but are also frequented by drivers.

 Sustainability is integral to their operations.
 In 2021 B Cellars transitioned away from Styrofoam packaging for all their wine shipping materials to Green Cell Foam (made from U.S. grown corn), an alternative which is ecofriendly and certified compostable.
 With water conservation ever on people’s minds in California, B Cellars uses a Lyve System on site – a biological wastewater plant that re-uses treated water from their cellar operations for use in irrigation on their drought-tolerant landscaping.

-Those long familiar with B Cellars have watched their evolution and truly have the perspective on how far they have come from their small production and under-the-radar beginnings from making their wines at Robert Pecota Winery in Calistoga, to Silenus Vintners to their tasting room in Calistoga where the old Silver Rose Resort was located (now a high end Four Seasons managed property).
+Those long familiar with B Cellars have watched their evolution and have perspective on how far they have come from their small production and under-the-radar beginnings from making their wines at Robert Pecota Winery in Calistoga, to Silenus Vintners, to their tasting room in Calistoga where the old Silver Rose Resort was located (now a high end Four Seasons managed property).

 Grounds